Version 1.10 | 05 December 2023

 We may also process your personal data without your knowledge or consent, in accordance with this notice, where we are legally required or permitted to do so.

-For the purposes of providing our services to you, we may transfer your personal data to other professional organisations outside the European Economic Area which do not have the same level of data protection as the UK.
+For the purposes of providing our services to you, we may transfer your personal data to a country or territory outside the UK and the EU.
 We will only do this when appropriate, for example when we work with foreign professionals on your behalf to provide you with certain services, or where we provide the data at your request.
-Where this is the case, we will ensure that your personal data is protected at all times.
-We have in place EU model Contractual Clauses with professional organisations in non-EU countries which contractually require your personal data to be safeguarded in accordance with the law.
+Where this is the case, we will do so in accordance with data protection legislation and take all steps reasonably necessary to ensure that your personal data is kept secure.

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.